HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 4. Assistive technologies on the web,
 5. Accessibility of form controls.

+We hope that this chapter full of sobering metrics and demonstrable accessibility negligence on the Web will inspire readers to prioritize this work and change their practices, shifting towards a more inclusive and fair Internet.

 {# TODO (Authors) - Could we have another concluding sentence here to avoid ending this section on a list? #}

 ## Ease of reading